Tung-I/Tung-I.github.io/index.md

 #   caption: "Photo credit: [**Unsplash**](https://unsplash.com)"
 ---

-I am a research assistant at the Communications and Multimedia Lab, [National Taiwan University (NTU)](https://www.ntu.edu.tw/english/).
-In my master's study, I was fortunate to be advised by Prof. [Winston Hsu](https://winstonhsu.info/).
-My research interest lies in developing generalizable models or algorithms that can tackle uncertainty under dynamic environments.
-I am highly interested in online optimization and sequential decision-making problems.
+I am a first-year PhD student in the Manning College of Information and Computer Sciences at the University of Massachusetts Amherst, where I am advised by [Ramesh K. Sitaraman](https://groups.cs.umass.edu/ramesh/) and [Mohammad Hajiesmaili](https://groups.cs.umass.edu/hajiesmaili/).
+Before enrolling at UMass, I was a research assistant and Master student at the [Communications and Multimedia Lab](https://www.cmlab.csie.ntu.edu.tw/new_cml_website/index.php),  National Taiwan University (NTU), where I was advised by Prof. [Winston Hsu](https://winstonhsu.info/).

 ## Publications
 **ODIP: Towards Automatic Adaptation for Object Detection by Interactive Perception**
     <br>
-    Tung-I Chen, Hung-Ting Su, Tsung-Han Wu, Winston Hsu
+    **Tung-I Chen**, J.-W. Wang, Winston H. Hsu
     <br>
     IEEE/RSJ International Conference on Intelligent Robots and Systems (IROS), 2021
     <br>